-A section of Flagstaff Formation was measured in the West Hills north of Mills Gap.
-Calcareous mudstone, sandstone, sandy limestone, annu dix limestone, and conglomerate (listed in order of decreasing abundance) are the major rock types in this section.
+A section of Flagstaff Formation was measured in the West Hills (onsists of (in during abundance) north of Mills Gap, Calcareous mudstone, sandstone, sandy limestone, limestone, and conglomerate (listed in order of decreasing abundance) are the major rock types in this section.
 These strata are equivalent to the carbonate-clastic facies defined by Clark (1987) in the Juab quadrangle to the north.